poult-lab/daily-word/english_words_ learning.md

 [noun] The statue was brought to Rome in antiquity.

 "the ancient past, especially the times of the Greeks and Romans"

-07.intensification [ɪnˌtɛnsɪfɪˈkeɪʃən]

-[noun] Britain is intensifying its efforts to secure the release of the hostages...

-"If you **intensify** something or if it **intensifies**, it becomes greater in strength, amount, or degree."